Ocawesome101/oc-cc-kernel/README.md

 # oc-cc-kernel
-*nix-inspired OS for ComputerCraft.
+\*nix-inspired OS for ComputerCraft.
 Better sandboxing than OC-OS 2.
+(Meaning, the global table `_G` is actually sandboxed.)

 Requires [OC-EFI](https://github.com/ocawesome101/ocbios/blob/master/uefi.lua) as `startup` in order to boot.
-Boot files, as well as the kernel image, are found in `/boot/oc-cc-kernel`.
+Boot files, as well as the kernel ~~image~~ script, are found in `/boot/oc-cc-kernel`.

 This project is mostly functional.
 I highly recommend using the installer, which can be found [here.](https://pastebin.com/NVDXKaZF) The installer can be put on a floppy disk and run from it on multiple computers.
 Alternatively, it can be run directly on a computer with `pastebin run NVDXKaZF`.